chrizzzle/carmana/README.md

 # CarMana
-Angular2 / Ionic app for vehicle management
+Angular2 / Ionic app for vehicle management using a Redux architecture